Pav Bhaji Masala Powder Recipe

 Pav bhaji masala powder kept in a bowl.

-I made pav bhaj for today’s lunch.
+I made pav bhaji for today’s lunch.
 Pav Bhaji Masala Powder is an essential ingredient in making a delicious pav bhaji.
-I used to buy this masala powder for a long time, but after reading so much news about the adulteration happening even in the big brands, I now consciously make as many spice mixes at home as possible.
+I used to buy this masala powder for a long time, but after reading so much news about adulteration even in big brands, I now consciously make as many spice mixes at home as possible.
 So, I tried the homemade pav bhaji masala recipe and made pav bhaji using it.
 It turned out quite well, I must say.
 Much better than when I make it using store-bought masala.
 Do try this recipe.

 About Pav Bhaji Masala Powder

-Not only Pav Bhaji, but I also add this spice mix to my other recipes like Egg Bhurji, Masala Pav etc. You can also add this powder to make masala pav recipe.
+Not only Pav Bhaji, but I also add this spice mix to my other recipes like Egg Bhurji, Masala Pav, etc. You can also add it to dry sabjis to enhance their taste.

 It stays well in an airtight container at room temperature for 15-20 days.
 You can refrigerate it to increase its shelf life for up to 3 months.